Michigan Academy Spring Conference

-These are just a few of the many perks to our conference
+These are just a few of the conference perks!

-- Physical activity: Based on positive feedback over the past two years, we will continue to include a one-mile walk break each day along with a non-competitive 5K run/walk (which will now take place on Friday morning)!
+- Physical activity: Based on positive feedback, we will continue to include a one-mile walk break each day along with a non-competitive 5K run/walk (which will now take place on Friday morning)!

-- Free Conference Winners: Our attendees love this every year at the conference!
-Register for both days, and your name will be entered into a drawing.
-Prizes include two free 2019-2020 Academy memberships and two complimentary 2020 Michigan Academy Conference registrations!
+- Free Conference Winners: Register for both days and your name will be entered into a drawing.
+Prizes include two free 2020-2021 Academy memberships and two complimentary 2021 Michigan Academy Conference registrations!
 Winner must be present to win!

 - January: The full schedule of speakers will be announced.

-- February: he conference brochure will be available, and early bird registration begins.
+- February: The conference brochure will be available, and early bird registration begins.

-- Friday, April 12: Conference price increase goes into effect.
-Add $50 to your registration.
+- Friday, April 10: Conference price increase of $50 goes into effect.

-Stay tuned for more conference details on this page, in the next Link issue, and in your email in-box.
-We look forward to celebrating Michigan Academy’s 90th anniversary with you!
+Stay tuned for more conference details on this page, in the next Link eNewsletter issue, and in your email in-box.
+Don't miss this dynamic event in beautiful northern Michigan!

 Where?
-Wyndham Gardens Hotel & Conference Center, Sterling Heights, MI
+Park Place Hotel & Conference Center, Traverse City, MI

 - Network and collaborate with other dietitians and health professionals

-- Dynamic speakers and relevant topics – learn something new and get fresh ideas from our lineup of speakers
+- Learn something new and get fresh ideas from our dynamic lineup of speakers

 - Visit exhibitor tables to learn more about new products and resources available for your patients and clients